sourcegraph/sourcegraph-public-snapshot/docs/deployment.md

   ```

 If you need to update more than just the Docker images (i.e., if you need to update the
-Kubernetes configuration), refer to the appropriate doc below:
+Kubernetes configuration), refer to the appropriate link below:

 * [Production](https://github.com/sourcegraph/infrastructure/blob/master/kubernetes/README.prod.md)
 * [Dogfood](https://github.com/sourcegraph/infrastructure/blob/master/datacenter/README.md#updating-a-live-cluster-including-dogfood)